ximluo/TaskTracker/README.md

 ### Live Deployment

-You can view the live version of the project here: [Task Tracker App (Live) (Add the actual link)](https://wyfpgyfdfxv9hxdi.vercel.app/)
+You can view the live version of the project here: [Task Tracker App](https://wyfpgyfdfxv9hxdi.vercel.app/)

 ### Video Demonstration